publiccodenet/about/activities/tool-management/github.md

 ## Using GitHub

-GitHub is our bread and butter when it comes to codebase management, codebase auditing, issue tracking and version control, both for ourselves as our community.
+GitHub is our bread and butter when it comes to codebase management, codebase auditing, issue tracking and version control, both for ourselves and our community.

 ## GitHub management